Short Description

 The IUCN red-listing process is a globally accepted methodology for assessing species extinction risk at global and regional (including national) scales.

-The ‘Red List Index for England’, includes all species (taxa) native to England for which a Great Britain Red List Category was available in 2022 (excluding Data Deficient, Not Applicable, Not Evaluated and globally Extinct).
-It encompasses the status of 8,259 taxa across 23 major taxonomic groups, but focusses almost exclusively on terrestrial and freshwater taxa, comprising: 49% invertebrates’ 29% vascular plants, mosses and liverworts; 18% fungi and lichens; and 4% vertebrates.
-Assuming a total of approximately 40,000 native macro-species in terrestrial and freshwater groups in England, about 20% are covered by the index.
+The Red List Index for England encompasses the status of 8,259 species native to England for which a Great Britain Red List Category was available in 2022 (excluding species classed as Data Deficient, Not Applicable, Not Evaluated and globally Extinct).
+Under IUCN guidance, micro-organisms are unsuitable for Red List assessment, hence the index focusses on macro-organisms which are defined here as of sufficient size to be seen by the human eye unaided.
+The index covers 23 major taxonomic groups, comprising almost exclusively terrestrial and freshwater taxa: 49% invertebrates; 29% vascular plants, mosses and liverworts; 18% fungi and lichens; and 4% vertebrates.
+Assuming a total of approximately 40,000 native macro-organisms (species) in terrestrial and freshwater groups in England, about 20% are covered by the index.

 Change in the Red List Index for England is expected to be subtle, partly because it is numerically dominated by species of Least Concern, and the index measures net changes in the movement of species between Red List categories.
 Furthermore, the index can exhibit time-lags, due to the implementation of biodiversity policies, resultant improvements in species populations, available data evidencing these and the frequency of Red List assessment.
 Therefore, the index will be most effective as a long-term indicator.
 It is anticipated that the indicator will operate over at least a 20-year period (2022 to 2042), with a 10-year update cycle of every Great Britain Red List in the index.
 The D5 indicator will be partially updated and reported on every 5 years.